 It’s quite a statement, but these are as close to perfection as we’ve seen, and whether you’re a scratch golfer or a mid-handicap player, these hybrids are seriously worth considering.

-We value our objectivity more than anything else, but it’s pretty hard to spit any venom in the face of the King F7 hybrids.
+We value our objectivity more than anything else, but it’s pretty hard to spit any venom in the face of the F9 Speedback hybrids.
 The rails are an excellent feature, and provide for the smoothest of transactions between club and turf.

-There is also a world of adjustability on offer here.
-The F7s also look good.
-They sound good.
-And they’re very, very competitively priced.
+The F9 Speedback looks good, sounds good and they’re very, very competitively priced.
 How many more boxes need to be ticked?

 The head is slightly smaller than most Mizuno hybrids, and the lie angle is appreciably flatter.
 The shaft is shorter in the 2 and 3 too, which means the clubs naturally sit more upright.

 But while these tweaks have been made with lower-handicap golfers in mind, for 18+ handicappers, you’ll be pleased to hear that hosel adjustability and a draw bias make their presence felt.
 Added to that, it is still a relatively low-spin hybrid, with easy launch and ample distance to be enjoyed.
 As such, there’s a bit of something for everyone here.
 Not to mention a total of 32 setup possibilities so every golfer will be accommodated.

 These aren’t hybrids which can be accused of catching your eye, and there definitely isn’t much in the way of bells and whistles here.
 This seems to be a trait of Srixon though over the last few years.